kicaj29/angular-examples/README.md

 ## Forms examples
 This is bigger chapter that covers:
-1. Example with reactive forms
+1. Simple custom control and usage in reactive and template driven forms
-2. Example with template driven forms
+2. Complex custom control including custom validation and usage in reactive and template driven forms
-3. Simple custom control and usage in reactive and template driven forms
+2. Example with reactive forms
-4. Complex custom control including custom validation and usage in reactive and template driven forms
+4. Example with template driven forms

 ### My simple control
 Example with a control that works fine for both forms: template driven and reactive forms.